sguha-work/csv-array/README.md

 > Simple. lighweight, intelligent CSV-parser for nodeJS

 ## Dependencies
-This package got only one dependency of "fs".
-You may install that first using following command
+This package got only one dependencies of "line-by-line".

+## Change log
+* Performence improvement
+* Removed dependency of fs
+* Streaming improvement by adding a tiny delay, it will increase execution time but also increase stability
+* Bug fix of parsing
+    * Fixed a bug in file containg single coloumn
+    * Empty string if null

 ## Usage Guide